SEI-R-7-26/Installfest_Windows/README.md

 sudo service postgresql start
 ```

-Once postgres starts, enter the following in your terminal:
+Once postgres starts, enter the following command in your terminal, replacing "whoami" with your own name:

 ```sh
 createdb `whoami`